-This easy Vegan Slow-Cooker Black Bean Soup is smoky, hearty, and full of bold flavors.
-Made with canned black beans, it’s perfect for busy days when you want a nourishing meal without soaking or cooking dried beans.
-Serve with a zesty cabbage and avocado topping for added crunch and freshness.
+This easy vegan slow-cooker black bean soup is smoky, hearty, and full of bold flavors.
+Made with canned black beans, this healthy crockpot soup is perfect for busy days when you want a nourishing meal without soaking dried beans.

-There’s nothing quite like waking up to a meal that’s already done — or coming home to one after a long day.
-This easy soup is one of my favorites — it’s simple, delicious, and endlessly comforting.
+There’s nothing quite like waking up to a meal that’s already done, or coming home to one after a long day.
+This make-ahead soup is one of my favorites — simple, delicious, and endlessly comforting.

 While you can toss everything into the slow cooker and let it do its thing, I like to spend a few extra minutes sautéing the vegetables first.
 That little step brings out their natural sweetness and adds a deeper, richer flavor.
-It’s ten minutes well spent — and so worth it.
+It’s ten minutes well spent.

 Why this recipe works